 Summer hosting is an active, fun experience which engages communities of like-minded people in support of a group of children finding families here in the U.S. through international adoption.

-It gives people a chance to meet a child and helps people who are considering adopting an older child determine if that’s right for them.
+It gives people a chance to meet a child and helps people who are considering international adoption of an older child to determine if that’s right for them.
 Regardless of whether a host adopts, they spend the summer advocating to find their host child an adoptive family.
 If their host child is a good fit, the child’s host is given the priority for the adoption.
 If you are interested in adopting an older child, but not quite ready to take the plunge, Kidsave’s Summer Miracle’s program is right for you!

 To learn more about orphan hosting, watch the video below which tells the story of how one family made a decision to host and adopt.

 We have found that during the summer, miracles happen, and many children are adopted by American families they meet during the Summer Miracles program.
 Since 1999, more than 1,800 children have participated in the program and over 76% of them have found permanent families as a result.
 Those few children who do not find a permanent family often leave with an adult connection that will provide support to them after the hosting program is over, giving each participant a chance to have a more secure future.